Start9Labs/documentation/site/source/developer-docs/specification/checklist.rst

     7. Create instructions file
     8. Create icon file
     9. Add license
-    10. Package all components into s9pk using embassy-sdk
+    10. Package all components into s9pk using start-sdk
-    11. Verify package components using embassy-sdk
+    11. Verify package components using start-sdk
     12. Create a wrapper repository on GitHub to host all package assets for review
     13. (Optional) Add all package build steps to a Makefile for replicability